Fraser999/nctl/docs/commands.md

 ### nctl-wg-211 net={X:-1} node={Y:-1} amount={A:-1000000} payment={P:-200000} gas={G:-10} user={U:-1}

-Dispatches to node Y in network X from user #U, a Proof-Of-Stake **undelegate** bid for amount amount A (motes).
+Dispatches to node Y in network X from user #U, a Proof-Of-Stake **undelegate** bid for amount A (motes).
 Displays relevant deploy hash for subsequent querying.

 ```
 nctl-wg-211